-The Early Childhood Education Foundation (ECEF) was established by Dr. Terry Nienhuys in 1997 with the purpose of providing funding to enable disadvantaged children to attend a kindergarten in their local area.
-Following this, Early Learning Association Australia (ELAA) was appointed as the Trustee.
-Under ELAA’s management and the generosity of donors, philanthropic funds and businesses the ECEF has provided support to thousands of families to enable their children to attend kindergarten.
+The Early Childhood Education Foundation (ECEF) was established by Dr. Terry Nienhuys in 1997 with the purpose of providing funding to enable disadvantaged children to attend kindergarten for free.
+With Early Learning Association Australia (ELAA) appointed as the trustee, supported by the generosity of donors, philanthropic funds and businesses, the ECEF has provided support to thousands of families to enable their children to attend kindergarten.

 The Foundation supports children like Sian and Jack

 The ECEF has supported children such as Sian*.
 Sian’s mother suffered from extreme illness during a subsequent pregnancy and was frequently admitted into hospital.
 Her father took on the carer role and reduced his hours of work which meant that the family could no longer afford Sian’s kindergarten fees.
 Sian was showing signs of trauma as a result of seeing her mother unwell and was a child at risk.
 It was critical to her social and emotional wellbeing that she attended kindergarten especially as she transitioned to school.

 An application was made to the Foundation and a grant was made to pay Sian’s fees until her father could return to work.

 *Name and image changed to protect child’s privacy.